Songs Sp to Y

 Undertaker's Men, The

 Originally a late Victorian Music Hall song by John Cooke and Vincent Davies, but we've given it a new title, re-written the verses, changed the chorus and substantially altered the tune, so we think we can claim this one as our own.
 Victorian undertakers employed professional mourners to accompany coffins, weeping and wailing as if in distress, though they seldom knew who was being buried.
+Another song from our Hallowe'en Show (see the "Coffin Makers").

 Walk Her Away